Diabetes and dry feet

 What types of exercises are recommended for diabetic feet?

-Safe activities for diabetics include walking, swimming, and cycling.
+Safe activities for people with diabetes include walking, swimming, and cycling.
 These can improve circulation in the feet.
-Aim for at least 30 minutes of physical activity daily.
+Aim for at least 30 minutes.
+Simple activity

 When should people with diabetes seek professional foot care?